Finding Purpose in a Godless World

 Written for those who desire a scientifically sound yet humanistic view of the world, Lewis’s book examines science’s inroads into the big questions that occupy religion and philosophy.
 He shows how our sense of purpose and meaning is entangled with mistaken intuitions that events in our lives happen for some intended cosmic reason and that the universe itself has inherent purpose.
 Dispelling this illusion, and integrating the findings of numerous scientific fields, he shows how not only the universe, life, and consciousness but also purpose, morality, and meaning could, in fact, have emerged and evolved spontaneously and unguided.
 There is persuasive evidence that these qualities evolved naturally and without mystery, biologically and culturally, in humans as conscious, goal-directed social animals.

 While acknowledging the social and psychological value of progressive forms of religion, the author respectfully critiques even the most sophisticated theistic arguments for a purposeful universe.
 Instead, he offers an evidence-based, realistic yet optimistic and empathetic perspective.
-This book will help people to see the scientific worldview of an unguided, spontaneous universe as awe-inspiring and foundational to building a more compassionate society.
+Finding Purpose in a Godless World will help people to see the scientific worldview of an unguided, spontaneous universe as awe-inspiring and foundational to building a more compassionate society.

 Chapter list (click to view)

 FINDING PURPOSE IN A GODLESS WORLD

 Why we care even if the universe doesn’t

 Ralph Lewis, M.D., Prometheus Books, 2018

 FOREWORD BY MICHAEL SHERMER 7

 —Why we think that everything happens for a reason (and it’s all about us) 23

 —The unreliability of subjective perception in discerning pattern and purpose 47